zoylendt/zoylendt.github.io/content/Coding/Quartz Personalization.md

   footer: Component.Footer({
 ```

-In `quartz/components/index.ts` add `import LinksHeader from "./LinksHeader"` to the start and `LinksHeader` to the export list, like this:
+In `quartz/components/index.ts` add `import LinksHeader from "./LinksHeader"` to the start and `LinksHeader,` to the export list, like this:

 ```ts {22,46} title="quartz/components/index.ts"
 import Content from "./pages/Content"